Suggest a Songfact / Artistfact

 Robert Palmer and Soundgarden both recorded this in the '90s.
 Jerry Casale directed all Devo's videos and has worked on videos for many other artists, including the last Soundgarden video before they broke up - "Blow Up The Outside World

 ."
 Regarding their cover, Casale says, "It's a head-scratcher.
-How could you listen to 'Girl U Want' and do that version of it?" (thanks to Jerry for speaking with us about this song - check out our Devo interview
+How could you listen to 'Girl U Want' and do that version of it?"
+(Check out our full Devo interview

 This is as good a place as any to share Devo bassist Jerry Casale's tale of how decadent the early-'80s music business got in the book MTV Ruled the World - The Early Years of Music Video: "We'd go into the office with a meeting with our A&R man, and at 5:00, he'd open his desk drawer, because people still sat at these old-style desks, as if they'd have typewriters, and he'd yank out a vial, and just casually while he's talking, tap out some lines, and kind of gesture like, 'Cocktail hour, anybody?'
 It was common.
 Everybody successful thought this was the drug of privilege.
 No losers did it.
 It wasn't addictive.
 It was just great.
 There was a restaurant called Roy's, where you could have a booth, draw the curtain, and the waiter would bring you lines.
 It was an arrangement where you were paying a big tip for a 'white dessert'."